siggame/blog/join-siggame.md

 intelligence programming competition: MegaMinerAI!</p>
 </div>

-{:refdef: .text-center .text-success }
-**See you at our informational meeting on <br> Monday, September 8th at 7:00 pm!**
+### See you at our informational meeting on <br> **Monday, September 8th at 7:00 pm!**
-{: refdef .text-center .text-success }
+{: .text-center .text-success}

+<a class="btn btn-info btn-lg" target="_blank" href="https://docs.google.com/document/d/1lr2w4sQL4tjIXqO9oNGeutVVajtmMXq0sV1SEOhLass/pub">Check out the flier!</a>
+{: .text-center}

+---

-Why would I do that?
+Why would I join?
 --------------------

 SIG-Game develops a number of open source projects that help us run MegaMinerAI and S&T's Artificial Intelligence Tournament Series.
 These tools are developed solely by Missouri S&T students and committed SIG-Game Alumni.
 By developing for SIG-Game, you'll have an opportunity to learn the ins and outs of our projects and contribute to them!
+You'll have a chance to learn new programming languages, software frameworks, development tools, and more.
 Check out our [projects](/about_us/#Projects) to get an idea of what we do.

+---

 Seems overwhelming?
 -------------------